 "Huh, I didn't know I swung this way"

-Rider has this going on too, having a crush on Ayako in Fate/Hollow Ataraxia as well as being in love with Shirou.
+- Rider has a crush on Ayako in Fate/hollow ataraxia as well as being in love with Shirou.
 In the Hanafuda mini game, Gilgamesh is also revealed to be bi- or pansexual when he meets his younger self.
 Though this makes sense with the epic Ho Yay with him and Enkidu in the original story.
 And re-enforced with Enkidu's appearance in Fate/strange fake.

 "I'm always straight, in love... well, most of the time."